ludwigpacifici/modern-cpp-font-lock/README.md

 Font-lock keywords are tested with the [faceup](https://github.com/Lindydancer/faceup) package of [Anders Lindgren](https://github.com/Lindydancer).

 # Feedback

+If you find a bug, please check if you can reproduce with `c++-mode` only.
+If it is the case, send your bug upstream to [CC Mode](http://cc-mode.sourceforge.net/)

 Do not hesitate to ask questions or share suggestions.